openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 A new maintainer can be added in any of the following ways:

-* An existing maintainer can request that a new person become a component maintainer either in conjunction with the existing maintainer or by replacing them.
-If there is no objection from existing maintainers, the role will be conferred.
+* An existing maintainer or core contributor can request that a new person become a component maintainer either in conjunction with the existing maintainer or by replacing them.
 * If the component is sufficiently complex to justify multiple maintainers, those maintainers form a group and should organize internally and present a single point of contact (like teams-as-maintainers above).

+In both of the above cases, the request for maintainership change should be publicized in Discourse with a comment period not less than two weeks.
+All community members are welcome to voice their support ("liking" the post does not count), or comment with question/concerns.
+Existing maintainers and core contributors may object to the nomination.
+If there is no objection from existing maintainers or core contributors at the end of the comment period, the role will be conferred.

 We are not currently limiting staff of companies from appointing, nominating, or voting for other employees of their company.
 This